 How can I use the KYWSS dashboard?

 Wastewater surveillance data are most useful when used with other surveillance data.
 When reviewed together, wastewater and other surveillance data can provide a more complete picture of disease spread within a community.
 The KYWSS Dashboard is designed to mirror the NWSS Dashboard while scaled to regions within the Commonwealth and individual sites.
-The KYWSS epidemiologist will work with the KDPH DEHP and the NWSS Data Analysis Group to integrate early wastewater signals with later observed cases of disease with the intent of developing better predictions for outbreak potential.
-The KYWSS Dashboard will work together with the Kentucky Respiratory Disease Dashboard to help Kentuckians track respiratory disease trends.
+KDPH integrates early wastewater signals with later observed cases of disease with the intent of developing better predictions for outbreak potential.
+The KYWSS Dashboard compliments the Kentucky Respiratory Disease Dashboard to help Kentuckians track respiratory disease trends.
 Our hope is that this information will minimize respiratory virus-associated school and work closures and assist communities in optimally managing healthcare resources.

 For questions regarding Kentucky Wastewater Surveillance System (KYWSS) or the KYWSS dashboard, please contact: